Do you have questions about what baptism is or who should get baptized?

 What is Baptism?

-This question is probably very confusing to some people since we hear of so many different types of baptisms.
+This question is probably very confusing to some people since we hear of so many types of baptism.

 You might have heard of being sprinkled, confirmation, baptism by immersion, baptism of the Spirit, or something else!